 Canterbury’s housing market is dominated by sprawling, architecturally significant homes, frequently exceeding $3 million.
 The “Golden Mile,” comprising grand residences, sets the benchmark for exclusivity.

-Check out more real estate for sale in Canterbury VIC.
+Check out more properties for sale in Canterbury VIC.

 If you are looking for a bayside suburb, Middle Park is the best option for you.
 It offers historic residences, lush gardens, boutique shopping, and open spaces.